 The types of Third Party events that prove to be most effective include restaurants and other businesses that donate a percentage of their revenue brought in during a set period of time, as well as friendly competitions like the annual Aiming for Awareness Benefit and Dart Tournament held in Mishawaka, Indiana.
 Other competition-based fundraisers that have been held on our behalf include softball tournaments and a high school wrestling tournament.

 April is Autism Awareness Month.
 We organize several fundraising events every year during April, so that is a good time of year to annually refer back to our calendar of events.
 If you need a reminder to do that, you can quickly and easily subscribe to the ASI Newsletter by submitting the form at the bottom-right corner of this page and every other page on this website.

 Also, please feel free at any time to make a donation directly to ASI by visiting our

 Make a Donation page.
 You can reach that page by clicking the red DONATE button at the top of this website.
 Your donation provides support and guidance at no cost to Indiana families.
 We very much appreciate any and all contributions that help us meet our mission.

-Thanks to Kelli Higgins, Autism Society of Indiana Community Outreach Ally, for her contribution to this article.
+Thanks to Kelli Higgins, Autism Society of Indiana State Outreach Manager, for her contribution to this article.
 If you have any questions, please contact her at firstname.lastname@example.org or by calling 800-609-8449 x44.